akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘You did.’

-‘I might have killed him.’
+‘And I might have killed him.’

 ‘You did not.’
 Her mother’s voice was steady.
 ‘You stopped.
 You learned.
 That is how it works.’

 Beatrice sighed.
-‘How did you know that it was not his heart failing?
-That foxglove would be wrong.‘
+‘But how did you know that it was not his heart failing?
+That the foxglove would be wrong to give him.‘

 Aldwina did not answer at once, but wiped the last of the hawthorn leaves from the knife and set it aside.
-‘A heart can race for many reasons,‘ she said, her words measured out with care.
+‘Well, think of it this way: A heart can race for many reasons,‘ she said, her words measured out with care.
 ‘Fear, exhaustion, a fever or a flaw in the heart itself; The trick is to read the whole man, not the single sign.‘

-She sat and took hold of Beatrice’s hands.
+She sat and took firm hold of Beatrice’s hands.
 ‘His hands were cold.
 You felt them when you brought the blanket.
-Cold hands with a racing heart—that is the body pulling itself inward, guarding its core, the way a frightened animal pulls back from a flame.
-The heart is not sick.
-The heart is answering a command.‘
+Cold hands with a racing heart—that is like a frightened animal pulling back from a flame.
+His heart was not sick, but answering a command.‘

 ‘What command?‘

-‘A command to live, to survive.
-He had worked too long in the heat.
-His body believed it was in danger and so the racing heart was not the illness, but the cure.‘ She paused.
-‘Foxglove would have silenced it, and the cure would have killed him.‘
+‘He had worked too long in the heat, so his body believed it was in danger.
+His racing heart was not the illness, but the cure.‘ She paused.
+‘Foxglove would have silenced it.‘

 Beatrice was entirely silent as she looked at her own hands, remembering the feel of the tremor, the jar in her fingers.

-‘So the cold hands told you,‘ she said.
+‘So his cold hands told you,‘ she said uncertainly.

 Aldwina looked at Beatrice for a long and decisive moment.

-‘Do you remember how you knew the bread was ready?
-The hollow thump?’
+‘Beatrice, when we bake bread, how you knew the bread was ready?’

-Beatrice nodded.
+‘By the hollow thump?’

-‘You did not see inside the loaf.
-You did not need to.
-You knew the sound.
-You had heard it a hundred times, and your ears told you what your eyes could not.’
+‘Exactly.
+You did not see inside the loaf and You did not need to.
+You knew it by the sound.
+You had heard it dozens of times, and your ears told you what your eyes could not.’

 She took Beatrice’s hand.
 ‘I have sat with the dying.
 I have washed the dead.
 I have heard the sound of a soul that is preparing to leave, and I have heard the sound of a soul that is afraid.
-They are different sounds.
-The first is like the hollow thump of the bread—it tells you something is ready, even if you cannot see inside.’

-Beatrice was silent, but listening.
+They are different sounds.’

+Her mother’s gaze drifted beyond the window.

+‘I remember when my mother was dying, she was not afraid.
+She held my hand, and whispered this to me, “I have asked My Lord to remember me, and that is enough.”
+That was all she said, then she closed her eyes and was gone.’
+Aldwina turned to Beatrice.
+‘I have held that thought firm all my life.’

+‘But will I remember you, Mother?’

+Aldwina rose from her stool, and seemed unsteady for a moment.
+She squeezed Beatrice’s hand and smiled.

-‘Father Edwin says that when Our Lord rose from the dead, his own disciples did not know him at first.
+‘Father Edwin says that when our Lord rose from the dead, his own disciples did not know him at first.
 They walked with him on the road and ate with him at table and still they did not understand who he was.
-And then, suddenly, they knew.
-Something opened their eyes.
+And then, suddenly, they recognised him.
 They saw the man they had loved, the teacher they had followed, the friend they had buried.
-Not a ghost.
-Not a stranger.
-Him.’
-She squeezed Beatrice’s hand.
-‘That is what I believe.
-When I die, I will be known.
-Not by a stranger.
-By the one who made me.
-And by those I have loved.’

-‘You will know me?’
+Not a ghost, not a stranger, but *him*.’

 Aldwina smiled.
 ‘I will know you, Beatrice.
 Wherever I am.’

 Beatrice did not speak.
-She only held her mother’s hand, and the silence between them was not empty but full.
+She only held her mother’s hand, and the silence between them felt full, though Mother seemed exhausted and pale.

 ---

-[NEW SECTION: That night — the goat memory and the bridge.]

->>> Maybe a dream (we've not gone in this direction so far, so not recommended).
-That night, Beatrice lay awake and remembered the goat.

-It had been two winters ago, or perhaps three.
-She had found it in the morning, stiff and cold in the stall, its eyes open and unseeing.
-She had touched its ear.
-The ear was cold, and the goat did not flick it away.
-She had understood, then, that the goat was not asleep.
-Sleep was warm and breathing.
-The goat was something else.

-Her father had carried it to the midden.
-Her mother had not cried.
-‘It was a good goat,‘ she had said.
-‘It gave good milk.
-We will remember it.‘ And that was all.
-The milk continued.
-The herd continued.
-The goat did not return.

-Beatrice turned on her mattress and tried to imagine the hall without her father.
-The chair by the hearth empty.
-The sword above it with no hand to lift it down.
-His voice, gone.
-She could not do it.
-The hall without her father was not a place she could make real in her mind.

-She tried to imagine her mother dying, and the thought was worse.
-She pushed it away.
-Her mother was strong and sure and practical, and death was a long way off, something that happened to other people—to young men who worked too long in the heat, to old goats who had given good milk.
-It would not happen here.
-Not for years and years.
-Not until Beatrice was old enough to bear it.

-She closed her eyes.
-Goosie stirred in her basket, a soft rustle of feathers.
-The thought was too large.
-She set it aside.

----

-[UNCHANGED: The illness bridge.]

-And that is how things largely stayed until Beatrice’s eleventh year.
-Even then it was small things that she noticed about Mother: a hesitation lifting the bread from the oven, a hand pressed to the small of her back, rarely humming while she worked.
-And Mother often seemed tired.
-Then she grew pale.
-Then thin.

----

 ### A quiet, ordinary morning

-[UNCHANGED until the final paragraph.]
+The clouds were moving fast, tearing and re‑forming high above.

-One morning in early summer, when the meadow was thick with clover and the air smelled of cut hay and something sweeter she could not name, Beatrice lay on her back in the long grass with Goosie beside her.
-She had been running.
+Beatrice lay on her back, watching them with Goosie beside her in the long grass.
+The air smelt of cut hay and the nearby meadow was thick with clover and something sweeter she could not name.

+It was early summer and everyone seemed busier than usual, though Beatrice could not discover why.
+She had enjoyed having her mother’s sister stay with them for a few weeks, helping Beatrice with the breadmaking.
+She was admittedly a better cook than Mother and Beatrice had been sorry to see her return home.
+And everyone was still busy.

+Minutes earlier, Beatrice had been running along the river and back up towards the hall.
 She could still feel the pound of her heart in her ears, the good ache in her legs, as she had flopped down and Goosie had thumped down beside her with an indignant honk.
 The goose tucked her beak under her wing and subsided into a heap of warm white feathers, and Beatrice lay back and let the sky swallow her.

-The clouds were moving fast, tearing and re‑forming high above.
 She found one that looked like a goose, long‑necked and white, and watched it drift eastward.
 The wind caught it and pulled it apart.
 It was a smear now.
 It was nothing.
 She felt a small, strange pang.
 She wanted it to stay, and then the feeling passed, because there was another cloud behind it, and another, and the sky was full of clouds that had not yet unravelled.

 From the direction of the hall, her mother’s voice: ‘Beatrice!‘